-Instrument-assisted manipulation: This is another non-thrusting technique chiropractors use.
+Instrument-assisted manipulation: This is another non-trusting technique chiropractors use.
 Utilizing a specialized hand-held instrument, force is applied by the chiropractor without thrusting into the spine.
-This sort of manipulation is useful for patients who have a degenerative join syndrome.
+This sort of manipulation is useful for patients who have a degenerative joint syndrome.

-Instrument-assisted soft tissue therapy: They may use the Graston technique, which is an instrument-assisted technique using gentle strokes over the injured area of soft tissues.
+Instrument-assisted soft tissue therapy: They may use the Graston technique, an instrument-assisted technique using gentle strokes over the injured area of soft tissues.

-Manual joint stretching and resistance techniques: This joint treatment is muscle energy therapy.
+Manual joint stretching and resistance techniques: This joint treatment is a muscle energy therapy.

 Therapeutic massage: Therapeutic massage to ease muscle tension in your neck.

-Trigger point therapy: Here hypertonic or tight points of a muscle are identified by putting direct pressure (with the fingers) on these specific points to relieve muscle tension.
+Trigger point therapy: Here, hypertonic or tight muscle points are identified by putting direct pressure (with the fingers) on these specific points to relieve muscle tension.

 Other remedies to decrease neck inflammation brought on by whiplash are: